AJNOURI/Docker_Certified_Associate_Certification/README.md

 *   Identify the Steps Needed to Troubleshoot a Service Not Deploying
 *   How Dockerized Apps Communicate with Legacy Systems
 *   Paraphrase the Importance of Quorum in a Swarm Cluster
-*   Exercise: Create a Swarm Cluster
-*   Exercise: Start a Service and Scale It Within Your Swarm
-*   Exercise: Demonstrate How Failure Affects Service Replicas in a Swarm
-*   Exercise: Reassign a Swarm Worker to Manager
-*   Hands-on Labs: Configure a Swarm and Scale Services Within Your Cluster

 ## <u>**Storage and Volumes (10% of Exam)**</u>